 Make sure to check the tooltips linked above for the Druid's acquired version of these spells, as they are not always the same as the native class's version.

 None of the options add any DPS, so you should be making situation-specific utility choices.
 The best general-purposes options are Undying Resolve, Anti-Magic Shell, and Cloak of Shadows for personal survivability.

 Intellect provides 1 spellpower and 0.00039% to crit per point.
 With Mark of the Wild, Heart of the Wild, and Astral Leather Specialization, it provides 1.169 spellpower and 0.00046% crit (2168 points per 1% crit, about 3.5 times weaker than 1 crit rating).

-340 hit/expertise rating gives 1% to hit with spells, up to the cap of 5100 rating against a level 93 target.
+340 hit/expertise rating gives 1% to hit with spells, up to the cap of 5100 rating (15%) against a level 93 target.
 1 Spirit and 1 hit/expertise rating are identical for gear selection purposes (if you ever play Resto at all you probably want to gem Spirit).
-You always want to cap out hit if you can do so without sacrificing Int.
+You always want to reforge so as to keep hit as close to the cap as possible.
 Remember that hit rating over the cap does nothing, so you need to reforge hit to other stats if you gear has more than this amount (see below).

 425 haste rating gives 1% spell haste.
 Haste is generally a strong stat until you reach 10296 rating, which causes your instant spells to hit the minimum 1 second GCD (with Moonkin Form and Nature's Grace).

 Haste adds extra DoT ticks at certain points.
 Assuming the haste benefits of Moonkin Form and Nature's Grace, breakpoints occur at 5273, 10289, and 15318 (see WrathCalcs for more).
 With the 4-piece T14 bonus, they are instead at 3706, 8089, and 12517.